NIRALUser/NeuroRuler/docs/libraries.rst

 First, copy and paste one of the existing theme JSON's in :code:`theme/`.
 Rename it, and I'll refer to the new name as :code:`theme_name`.

-As mentioned in the `README <https://github.com/Alexhuszagh/BreezeStyleSheets#customization>`_, there's a lot of fields, but we should modify only a few.
+As mentioned in the BSS `README <https://github.com/Alexhuszagh/BreezeStyleSheets#customization>`_, there's a lot of fields, but we should modify only a few.
 I ran :code:`diff theme/dark.json theme/dark-green.json` [#diff]_, and the only fields that changed were these:

 * :code:`"highlight"`